 [Supplementary Principle 4.14.2] (Training policy for Directors and Audit & Supervisory Board Members) When appointed, the Company provides internal Officers an opportunity to acquire knowledge regarding their roles, legal duties to be complied with, and responsibilities expected for a Director or Audit & Supervisory Board Member.
 Subsequently, the Company regularly provides opportunities internally or externally for Officers to receive training regarding legal affairs, risk management, compliance, and other matters to continue to acquire knowledge necessary for comprehension of legal revisions and other latest world trends.
+Further, as part of the succession plan for top management, human resources to oversee the Company's management are fostered through things like systematic rotation of the areas of responsibility of internal Directors and executive Officers.

 As for external Officers, the Company explains the Group's businesses and offers an opportunity to the Officers upon appointment to deepen their understanding so that they can put to practice their expertise and experience in each of their fields for supervising and auditing the Company's business.
 Later, the Company also offers opportunities as necessary in which the business environment and business trends are explained accurately in a timely manner so that outside Officers can gain an understanding.